dotnet/dotnet-docker/README.md

 * [.NET Core ARM32 Docker Sample](https://github.com/dotnet/dotnet-docker/blob/master/samples/dotnetapp/dotnet-docker-arm32.md) - This [sample](https://github.com/dotnet/dotnet-docker/blob/master/samples/dotnetapp/Dockerfile) builds and runs an application with Debian on ARM32 (works on Raspberry Pi).
 * [ASP.NET Core ARM32 Docker Sample](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/README.md) - This [sample](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/Dockerfile) builds and runs an ASP.NET Core application with Debian on ARM32 (works on Raspberry Pi).

-# Image variants

-The `microsoft/dotnet-nightly` images come in different flavors, each designed for a specific use case.

-## `microsoft/dotnet-nightly:<version>-sdk`

-This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

-It contains the .NET Core SDK which is comprised of three parts:

-1. .NET Core CLI
-1. .NET Core
-1. ASP.NET Core

-Use this image for your development process (developing, building and testing applications).

-## `microsoft/dotnet-nightly:<version>-aspnetcore-runtime`

-This image contains the ASP.NET Core and .NET Core runtimes and libraries and is optimized for running ASP.NET Core apps in production.

-## `microsoft/dotnet-nightly:<version>-runtime`

-This image contains the .NET Core runtimes and libraries and is optimized for running .NET Core apps in production.

-## `microsoft/dotnet-nightly:<version>-runtime-deps`

-This image contains the native dependencies needed by .NET Core.
-It does not include .NET Core.
-It is for [self-contained](https://docs.microsoft.com/dotnet/articles/core/deploying/index) applications.

 # Issues

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/dotnet/dotnet-docker/issues).